RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 </p>
 </details>

-Here I have to go a little more into the detail on how the GPU works.
-There are three main types of memory, the global memory, shared memory and registers.
-The global memory is just the advertised memory you see ads, in my case it is 4 GB.
-This is the slowest to access.
-To make things faster you also have shared memory.
-The shared memory is what I am using in this part of the code with the __shared__ keyword.
-A GPU is build out off multiple so called streaming multiprocessors.
-Every streaming multiprocessor has a dedicated part of shared memory.
-For the GTX 970 we have 13 streaming multiprocessors with each 96kb of shared memory.
-A block (the blocks I talked about before) is assigned to a streaming multiprocessors.
-If we say we want to use 13 blocks, each block will have access to 96kb of shared memory.
-But if we double the number of blocks to 26, then each block will only have 48kb of shared memory.
-You can also set the number of threads for a block.
-So in my code I have 100 blocks with each 256 threads.
-In total we will have 25600 threads.
+There are three main types of memory on the GPU, the global memory, shared memory and registers.
+The global memory is the biggest, in my case it is 4 GB and is the slowest.
+All the d_ variables are allocated on the global memory.
+If you access a d_ variable often, you can make it faster by using the shared memory.
+To allocate on the shared memory I am using the __shared__ keyword.
+Every streaming processor has 96kb which must be shared by the blocks using that streaming processor.

 The global memory is accasible by any thread.
 The shared memory is only accisible for the threads within the same block.
-As last we have the registers, this is the local storage for a thread.
-This is really small, but super fast.
+As last you have the registers, this is the local storage for a thread.
+This is small, but super fast.
 Only the thread itself can access this memory.

-To summarize this, we want to minimize the times we access the global memory, and maximize the amout we access the shared and registers.

-Another important thing for the GPU is how you access your memory.
+How you structure your code is important on the GPU.
 A GPU runs multiple threads at the same time, this is called the Same Instruction Multiple Threads (SIMT) model.
-What this means for us is that every line of code is executed by 32 threads at a time (called a warp).
-As you can see in the code we have a variable called threadIdx.x.
-For the first thread this will hold value 0, for the second 1 and so on.
-We also have something similar for the blocks, blockIdx.x.
-So the index for this one G_Route[ threadIdx.x + 2 * blockIdx.x * N ] for the 2nd block and 10th thread will be 9 + 2 * 1 * 1000 = 2009.
-If we look to the first warp on the first block we will access G_Route[0], G_Route[1] ,...,G_Route[31] at the same time.
-This is perfect because when we read G_Route[0] from the global memory we fetch it as a 128 byte block. so in this case we actually will read G_Route[0] ,..., G_Route[31] in one go.
-If for example we would need G_Route[0] and G_Route[100] in the same warp we would have to do two fetches to the global memory.
+What this means is that every line of code is executed by 32 threads at the same time (called a warp).
+Every thread has a number which can be accessed threadIdx.x.
+For the first thread in a block this will hold value 0, for the second 1 and so on.
+You also have something similar for the blocks, blockIdx.x.
+I use those numbers to be able to access the correct route in a block.
+Using G_Route[threadIdx.x + N*2* blockIdx.x] will access for the first block and the first warp   G_Route[0], G_Route[1] ...,G_Route[31] at the same time.
+This is perfect because all the values are next to each other in the global memory.
+If for example I would need G_Route[0] and G_Route[100] in the same warp this would be less efficient on the global memory.

-To summarize this, If we read data, we want to make sure make sure it is next to each other.
+To summarize this, if you read data, you want to make sure make sure it is next to each other.

-I wanted to keep the part on the GPU short, but I have to mention one more important factor when coding on the GPU.
-As I told you earlier code is executed in warps.
-If we have for some reason the following code:
+I wanted to keep the part on the GPU short, but I must mention one more important factor.
+If you have for some reason the following code:

 {% highlight cpp linenos%}
 if (threadIdx.x == 0)
 {
     DoSomeExpensiveCalculation();
 }
 {% endhighlight %}

 The warp will only use one thread to execute DoSomeExpensiveCalculation().
-The other 31 threads have to wait for for this thread to finish.
-This warp will only use 1/32 of it's potential power.
-So if statements can potentially slow down the code by alot.
+The other 31 threads must wait for for this thread to finish.
+This warp will only use 1/32 of its potential power.

-Going back to the code the last interesting part in this code is __syncthreads();.
+Going back to the code, you will see that I use __syncthreads(); often.
 This is a barrier for the threads within a block.
-All threads have to reach this point before any thread within the block can continue.
+All threads must reach this point before any thread within the block can continue.

-In this part I have introduced a couple of important variables EP, SEP and CEP and j.
-EP= Ejection pool, SEP = Size ejection pool, CEP = current customer from ejection pool and j = current position within ejection pool.
+In this part I  introduce a couple of important variables EP, SEP and CEP and j.
+EP= Ejection pool, SEP = Size ejection pool, CEP = current customer from ejection pool and j = current position within the ejection pool.
 Let me explain what the ejection pool is by example.
-When we start the algorithm every customer is assigned to exactly one vehicle.
-We start out with the following routes 3 -> 0 -> 3, 4 -> 1 -> 4 and 5 -> 2 -> 5.
+When I start the algorithm, every customer is assigned to exactly one vehicle.
+I start out with the following routes 3 -> 0 -> 3, 4 -> 1 -> 4 and 5 -> 2 -> 5.
 The main goal of the algorithm is to reduce the number of vehicles used.
 At the start the EP is empty, so j and SEP are 0.
-In the following code we are going to remove a vehicle:
+In the following code I am going to remove a vehicle:

 <details><summary><div style="width:200px;height:25px;border:1px solid #999;">Click to show code!</div></summary>
 <p>